leow406/Anakin/README.md

 ------------

-### Basic commands usage
+### Basic command usage
 #### !play
-> Search and play a YouTube track (This does not fully support link yet)
+> Search and play a YouTube track (This does not fully support link inputs yet)
 >If a track is already playing, add it to the queue
 >
 >##### Syntax :
 > `!play <title> -loop [int]`
 >
->#####Arguments :
+>##### Arguments :
 > `title` : will search this title on youtube in order to play it `-loop [int]` : play the track a total of `[int]` times (initial + `[int]` loops) `-loop` : play the track endlessly
 >
 >##### Examples :
 >
-> `!play get lucky daft punk -loop` will play Get Lucky - Daft Punk in loop infintely `!play home resonance` will play Resonance - home once or add it to the queue `!play Around the world -loop 3` will play Around the world - Daft Punk 3 times
+> `!play get lucky daft punk -loop` will play Get Lucky - Daft Punk in loop infinitely `!play home resonance` will play Resonance - HOME once or add it to the queue `!play Around the World -loop 3` will play Around the World - Daft Punk 3 times

 ------------

 #### !add
 >Search for a track and add it to the queue.
-If nothing is playing, play immediately.
+If nothing is playing, it plays immediately.
 >
 >##### Syntax :
 >
 >`!add <title>`
 >
->#####Arguments :
+>##### Arguments :
->`title` : will search this title on youtube abd add it to the queue
+>`title` : will search this title on youtube and add it to the queue
 >
 >##### Example :
 >`!add Rasputin` : will add Rasputin to the queue